boxtown/Verto/README.md

     // Print a formatted message to open log files and subscribers Printf(format string, v ...interface{})

-    // Close any open log files and subscriber channels.
-Returns
-    // an error if there was any issue closing any files or channels.
+    // Close should dispose of any resources held by the logger
+    // (e.g. files, channels, etc.)
-    Close() error
+    Close()
   }
   ```

-Custom logger implementations can be registered using the `RegisterLogger()` function.